banzaicloud/istio-external-demo/README.md

    > Note: [Backyards](https://banzaicloud.com/products/backyards/) is Banzai Cloud's service-mesh product based on Istio.
 You can freely test and evaluate it in non-production environments.
 [Contact us](https://banzaicloud.com/contact/) if you'd like to use Backyards in production.

    This step usually takes a few minutes, it installs Istio and Backyards on your cluster.

-1. Run:
+1. Create a namespace for the test applications:

    ```bash
    kubectl create ns test-app
    ```

    We will place our sample applications in the `test-app` namespace.

-1. Run:
+1. Enable sidecar-injection for the `test-app` namespace.
+   (Optionally, the namespace could be labeled manually as well.)

    ```bash
    backyards sidecar-proxy auto-inject on test-app
    ```

-   We turn on sidecar-injection for the `test-app` namespace with the above command.
-   (Optionally, the namespace could be labeled manually as well.)

-1. Run:
+1. Make sure that the `test-app` namespace has the necessary `istio-injection=enabled` label.
+(If it is not there yet, wait a few seconds and check again.)

    ```bash
    kubectl get ns test-app --show-labels
    ```

-   We run this command to make sure that the `test-app` namespace has the necessary `istio-injection=enabled` label on.
-(If not there yet, wait a few seconds and check again.)

-1. Run:
+1. Create a namespace for the external services.
+These will be accessible only for specific applications.

    ```bash
    kubectl create ns external
    ```

-   This is where the external services will be placed, which will be be only accessible for specific applications.

-1. Run:
+1. Create all the resources for this demo in the `test-app` and `external` namespaces with the following command.
+These resources apply the rules described in the [Goals of the demo](#Goals-of-the-demo) section.

    ```bash
    kubectl apply --recursive -f https://github.com/banzaicloud/istio-external-demo/tree/master/resources/
    ```

-   We create all the resources for this demo with the above command to the `test-app` and `external` namespaces.

 ### Explore

-1. Run:
+1. Save the application pod's names for easier access:

    ```bash
    APP_A_POD_NAME=$(kubectl get pods -n test-app -l k8s-app=app-a -o=jsonpath='{.items[0].metadata.name}')
    APP_B_POD_NAME=$(kubectl get pods -n test-app -l k8s-app=app-b -o=jsonpath='{.items[0].metadata.name}')
    ```

-   We save the application pod's names for easier access.

-1. Run:
+1. Test that app-a can access the httpbin.org site:

    ```bash
    kubectl exec -n=test-app -ti $APP_A_POD_NAME -- curl -Ls -o /dev/null -w "%{http_code}" httpbin.org
    ```

-    Should be 200, as we specifically whitelisted `app-a` --> `http(s)://httpbin.org`.
+    The result should be 200, as we specifically whitelisted `app-a` --> `http(s)://httpbin.org`.

-1. Run:
+1. Test that app-a can access the github.com site:

    ```bash
    kubectl exec -n=test-app -ti $APP_A_POD_NAME -- curl -Ls -o /dev/null -w "%{http_code}" github.com
    ```

-    Should be 200, as we specifically whitelisted `app-a` --> `http(s)://github.com`.
+    The result should be 200, as we specifically whitelisted `app-a` --> `http(s)://github.com`.

-1. Run:
+1. Now try to access cnn.com:

    ```bash
    kubectl exec -n=test-app -ti $APP_A_POD_NAME -- curl -Ls -o /dev/null -w "%{http_code}" cnn.com
    ```

-    Should be 502, as it is not allowed explicitly.
+    The result should be 502, as it is not allowed explicitly.

-1. Run:
+1. Test that app-b can access google.com:

    ```bash
    kubectl exec -n=test-app -ti $APP_B_POD_NAME -- curl -Ls -o /dev/null -w "%{http_code}" google.com
    ```

     Should be 200, as we specifically whitelisted `app-b` --> `http(s)://google.com`.

-1. Run:
+1. Test that app-b can access cnn.com:

    ```bash
    kubectl exec -n=test-app -ti $APP_B_POD_NAME -- curl -Ls -o /dev/null -w "%{http_code}" cnn.com
    ```

     Should be 502, as it is not allowed explicitly.

-1. Run:
+1. Check the topology of your mesh on the Backyards dashboard.
+Run:

    ```bash
    backyards dashboard
    ```

    If you create such traffic as mentioned above and checkout the `test-app` and `external` namespaces on the `TOPOLOGY` view, you should see something like this:

    ![](/pics/by-topology.png)

-   We can see basically the same on the Backyards UI, what we have described as the demo architecture earlier.
+   You can see basically the same on the Backyards UI, what we have described as the demo architecture earlier.

 ## Cleanup

 1. Delete the demo resources: